 Total Communication uses a variety of methods flexibly – sign, speech and hearing, fingerspelling, gesture, facial expression and lipreading – in whatever combination works best for the deaf child.
 It is based on the principle that deaf children can learn to communicate effectively by using any and all means that they can.

-For more information download our guide Helping your deaf child to develop communication and language (for parents of 0—2 year old) provides practical advice on what you can do to encourage your child’s language and communication development in their early years.
+For more information, visit our page Developing language and communication in 0-2's.
+This provides practical advice on what you can do to encourage your child’s language and communication development in their early years.

 In this section we introduce you to different approaches that will help you support your child's speaking and listening.